ist-dsi/jquery-ui-slider-captcha/README.md

 `textFeedbackAnimation`: (default `'overlap'`) This option is only available with the 'filled' slider type.
 Push and swipe out the feedback text in slider bar (`'swipe'`), push the feedback text in slider bar (`'swipe_overlap'`) or overlap text feedback (`'overlap'`).

-`styles`: (default `{ knobColor: '', disabledKnobColor: '#5CDF3B', backgroundColor: '', textColor: '', unlockTextColor: '#000', width: '100%', height: '' }` ) General styles, including color, text and dimensions options.
+`styles`: (default `{ knobColor: '', knobColorAfterUnlock: '#5CDF3B', backgroundColor: '', textColor: '', textColorAfterUnlock: '#000', width: '100%', height: '' }` ) General styles, including color, text and dimensions options.

 `hintText`: (default `'Swipe to Unlock'`) Text to be displayed in initial state.